Krasko25/Obsidian-Sync/Archive/D_Youtube.md

+Nah, don't be {{modest}} (marked by simplicity; having a humble opinion of yourself)
+I know you're a goddess
+So let's be honest
+You are Athena (Athena)

 ... in whatever field you want to level up in will be {{next to impossible}} (almost impossible)

 I did my morning routine, cooked one dish to take some problems out of my mother's plate and had a training>>_